 Another dimension about time scales that applies particularly to long-form generative art in a different way than traditional works of art is in regard of its span over many works that are created by the same system.
 The artwork is not one single output of the system, but rather the whole set of outputs.
 One may like one particular output, but think that the rest of creations are junk.
 One single "leaf" artwork may be good or not so good, but the whole work is the tree and one needs to look at it all to ponder if one likes the system or not.
 Hence, in a given time scale of one work (the time it takes to see one work), we can make only a partial judgement.
 Again, taking a step back to see the whole collection of outputs seems necessary.
 Taking a step back to gain perspective, once more.
 Being able to change the time scale.

 We struggle with issues related to time scales every day.
-One may find herself in a difficult situation, impossible to bear with.
+One may find herself in a difficult situation, mentally impossible to bear with.
 It is impossible because we live in this time frame of one day, and then tomorrow it's another day and things don't change so quickly.
 But the situation might change in a year.
 A historian wouldn't know that anything happened there.
 Can we re-frame our approach to our problems by changing the time scale we use to process the situation?
-Obviously, this cannot be applied to everything, but often we fail to acknowledge that things are made problematic only because of the time scale we apply to it.
+Obviously, this cannot be applied to everything, but often we fail to acknowledge that certain things are made problematic only because of the time scale we apply to them.

-During the many runs of the system, tuning parameters, fixing bugs, changing behaviours, as I have been exploring the wide range of possibilities, I have come to think about the ultimate time scales.
-As the algorithm traverses parameter space to yield a growing number of artworks that each explore one corner of this space (the idea of total cognitive space about which I wrote this article comes to mind), one cannot but understand that there is this other scale, parameter scale, which relates to time and space scales.
+During the many runs of the system, tuning parameters, fixing bugs, changing behaviours, etc. as I have been exploring the wide range of possibilities, I have come to think about the ultimate time scales.
+As the algorithm traverses parameter space to yield a growing number of artworks that each explore one corner of this space (the idea of total cognitive space that I write about in this article comes to mind), one cannot but understand that there is this other scale, parameter scale, which relates to time and space scales.
 Our very universe is bound by its parameters: universal laws of physics, that might perhaps have different values in a different run of the "universe" algorithm that some entity might be running as we speak.
 Because we can't take for granted that the only time and space scales that exist are those that we can comprehend.

 About the artwork: parameters